Underoath

 The band's lineup shifted frequently during its early years.
 Taylor recorded Act of Depression, Cries of the Past, and The Changing of Times with the band and remained with the group until his departure in 2003; Chamberlain replaced him as lead vocalist, and the lineup has remained mostly stable since.
 The band then released They're Only Chasing Safety and Define the Great Line, and both earned gold certifications by the RIAA.
 These two albums remain their most commercially successful releases, and provided them with mainstream status; the latter of the two holds their highest Billboard 200 entry, peaking at no. 2.
 Following their sixth studio album, Lost in the Sound of Separation, which also reached a top-ten peak on the Billboard 200, Gillespie left the group and was replaced by former Norma Jean drummer Daniel Davison.
-Their seventh album, Ø (Disambiguation), was released in 2010; Chamberlain and McTague provided more prominent clean vocals in Gillespie's absence.
+Their seventh album, Ø (Disambiguation), was released in 2010; Chamberlain and McTague provided more prominent sung vocals in Gillespie's absence.
 On October 2, 2012, Underoath announced that they would be disbanding in 2013; they played their final show that January.

 On August 17, 2015, the band announced they had reunited; in doing so, Gillespie returned to the lineup.
 After performing at A Day to Remember's Self Help Fest in 2016, Underoath announced their eighth studio album, Erase Me, would be released 2018.
 It was their first album in 8 years and their first in 10 years with Gillespie; the band also publicly abandoned their Christian musical approach starting with this record.
-The follow-up, Voyeurist, was released in January 2022.
+The follow-up, Voyeurist, was released in January 2022, and their tenth studio album, The Place After This One, came out in March 2025.

 History

 Formation and Act of Depression (1997–2000)

-On November 30, 1997, Underoath formed with Dallas Taylor, and guitarist Luke Morton, in Ocala, Florida.
+On November 30, 1997, Underoath formed with Dallas Taylor and guitarist Luke Morton in Ocala, Florida.
 Morton devised the name Underoath "from somewhere in the Bible."
-Drummer Aaron Gillespie, who attended Morton's church, was then asked to play with them.
+Drummer Aaron Gillespie was then asked to join when Morton’s father visited Gillespies church; hearing Gillespie play.
 Gillespie agreed, and the group recruited guitarist Corey Steger and bassist Octavio Fernandez; the band members were all in high school.

 After a year of playing at festivals and touring the area around Florida, Underoath signed to Alabama's Takehold Records in 1999.
 Around this time Luke Morton had left the band without appearing on any of their formal recordings.
 They released their debut Act of Depression that July, and it sold over 2,000 copies.